EDMUND U. LOOMIS, CADET ENGINEER, USN

 Edmund Underwood Loomis was admitted to the Naval Academy from Maryland on October 1, 1872 at age 21 years 3 months.

 Edmund was lost on November 24, 1877 when USS Huron (1875) went aground and then wrecked in heavy weather off Nags Head, North Carolina.
 Ninety-seven other officers and men were also lost.
+He is buried in Pennsylvania.

 From Army & Navy Journal on December 1, 1877: